-The growth in population in Indonesia’s cities which has been caused by urbanization has also led to pollution in the environment.
-There are many toxic gases which are emitted from both private and public transport systems which have damaged the air quality of many of Indonesia’s urban areas.
-Furthermore, some who have left rural areas and moved to urban centres with hopes of improving their lifestyle might never see these hopes come to fruition.
-As a result, some of these people turn to acts of crime because they are unable to make an honest living in the city, some of these people resort to criminal activity.
+The growth in population in Indonesia’s cities which has been caused by urbanisation has also led to environmental pollution.
+There are many toxic gases which are emitted from transport systems which have damaged the air quality of Indonesia’s urban areas.
+Furthermore, some people who have left rural areas and moved to cities in the hopes of bettering their lives may never see their dreams come true.
+Because they can’t make an honest living in the city, some of these people resort to criminal activity.
 Thus, urbanisation has both negative and positive effects in any country.

-Evidences of Urban Development in Indonesia
+Evidences of Development in Urban Life in Indonesia

 Development of Slums

 According to the United Nations, around a quarter of the world’s total urban population live in slums.
 Slums are defined as areas with inadequate housing, public services, and sanitation.
 The Indonesian government has been attempting to upgrade the lifestyles of those inhabiting slums.
 The Kampung Improvement program has worked to improve the lives of those living in slums by providing:

 The National Urban Development Project (NUDP)